wenwen0319/HIT/README.md

 After preprocessing the dataset, we can run the code for three different questions.
 ## For Q1 type prediction
 The task aims to solve the Q1 in the paper.
-What type of high-order interaction will most likely appear among 𝑢, 𝑣, 𝑤 within (𝑡, 𝑡 + 𝑇_𝑤]?
+What type of high-order interaction will most likely appear among u,v,w within (t, t + T_W]?

 ```{bash}
 export OMP_NUM_THREADS=1